Wonderchef aims 30% sales growth in FY22

-New Delhi, April 14 (IANS) With revival of consumer demand, Wonderchef targets to increase its sales by 30 per cent in the ongoing financial year (2021-22).
+New Delhi: With revival of consumer demand, Wonderchef targets to increase its sales by 30 per cent in the ongoing financial year (2021-22).

 Wonderchef Co-Founder & MD Ravi Saxena said that in the financial year 2021, the company widened its customer base and clocked sales of around Rs 500 crore.